Tanz0rz/haxe-fmod/extension/haxe/core-api-sound.md

 ## FMOD_OPENSTATE
 verdict: bound
 Type: haxefmod.studio.Types.FmodOpenState
-Sound.getOpenState reports only the state.
-A failed query also comes back as ERROR, with the reason in StudioSystem.lastResult().
+Sound.getOpenState reports the state alone, and a failed query comes back as ERROR with the reason in StudioSystem.lastResult().
+Sound.getOpenStateInfo returns the state with percentBuffered, starving, and diskBusy, or null on failure.

 ## FMOD_SOUND_FORMAT
 verdict: bound
 Type: haxefmod.studio.Types.FmodSoundFormat
-Sound.getFormat reports the bit depth as a number instead of this enum.
+Sound.getFormat reports it in the format field next to the bit depth.
 Sound.fromPcm always builds PCM16.

 ## Sound::getTag
 verdict: bound